-(2) due notice of the meeting and of the intention to use a medium of electronic communication has been given to all persons entitled to notice of the meeting;
+(2) due notice of the meeting and of the intention to use a medium of electronic communication has been given to all persons entitled to notice of the meeting

 (3) each of the participants acknowledge:

-(a) such participant’s presence to the Chair;
+(a) such participant’s presence to the Chair

-(b) that the meeting is being convened as a duly constituted meeting;
+(b) that the meeting is being convened as a duly constituted meeting

-(c) that each participant can hear the other participants;
+(c) that each participant can hear the other participants

-No person participating in any meeting conducted pursuant to this rule shall disconnect communication during the course of any meeting without the consent of the Chair, and in default of such consent or proven failure of the connection, all participants at the commencement of the meeting shall be deemed to have been present and to have formed part of the quorum during the whole of that meeting.
+No person participating in any meeting conducted pursuant to this rule shall disconnect communication during any meeting without the consent of the Chair, and in default of such consent or proven failure of the connection, all participants at the commencement of the meeting shall be deemed to have been present and to have formed part of the quorum during the whole of that meeting.
 The Chair shall confirm minutes of the proceedings conducted as aforesaid, and such minutes shall be prima facie evidence of the matters discussed and resolutions passed thereat.